manjaryp/GANvsGraphicsvsReal/Baselines/README.md

 # Baselines for comparison
-The details of three-class implementation of the baselines can be found in Section IV.B of the paper </br>
+The details of three-class implementation of the baselines can be found in 'Section IV.B' of the paper </br>

 1. Quan et al. [1] (_natural images versus computer graphics_): :balance_scale: https://github.com/weizequan/NIvsCG or </br>
 https://github.com/Nx2018/Computer-Generated-image-detection/tree/master/tifs </br>